bencelaszlo/chiisai-event-emitter/README.md

 # Chiisai Event Emitter

-A minimal event emitter library for Node.JS.
+A minimal and performant event emitter library for Node.JS.

 ---